 North Miami/Opa-locka (33167) tops the ranking because rent in the area has held up while sale prices have stayed well below Miami-Dade's coastal premium.
 This is classic suburban yield economics: the area is far enough from South Beach and Brickell that buyer demand is mostly local owner-occupiers and small landlords, not international capital chasing trophy assets.
 Rents, by contrast, are pulled upward by the same regional housing shortage that drives the entire Miami market.
 The result is one of the widest rent-to-price ratios in the county.

 The strategic split between these top suburbs is worth noting.
-Downtown Miami (33128) is likely to perform even better as a short-term rental given the constant flow of business and event travellers, while North Miami/Opa-locka (33167), El Portal/Miami Shores (33168), and Brownsville/Liberty City (33147) sit in residential areas where the long-term rental thesis is cleaner and tenant demand is steady.
+Downtown Miami (33128) is likely to perform even better as a short-term rental given the constant flow of business and event travelers, while North Miami/Opa-locka (33167), El Portal/Miami Shores (33168), and Brownsville/Liberty City (33147) sit in residential areas where the long-term rental thesis is cleaner and tenant demand is steady.
 Florida's permissive state framework on vacation rentals (the state preempts local bans enacted after June 2011) means short-term rental remains broadly available across the county, but visitor demand still concentrates near the beach, downtown, and the airport corridor.

 The Yield-Price Trade-Off Is Stark Across Miami

 Yield falls as price rises, and Miami illustrates this more sharply than most US markets.
-An investor entering at $408,000 in North Miami/Opa-locka (33167) versus $696,814 at the county median faces a very different capital-risk profile: a smaller mortgage, a smaller deposit, and a smaller absolute exposure to a downturn.
+An investor entering at about $408,000 in North Miami/Opa-locka (33167) versus about $751,000 at the county median faces a very different capital-risk profile: a smaller mortgage, a smaller deposit, and a smaller absolute exposure to a downturn.
 The trade-off is that the upside on capital growth is also smaller, because price appreciation in Miami-Dade has historically been led by the coastal and lifestyle suburbs that yield the least.

 The mechanic behind the inverse relationship is straightforward: rent is paid out of local wages and tracks them, while premium sale prices are set by buyers who pay for amenity, lifestyle, and growth potential rather than income.
 When sale prices rise faster than wages, yields compress.
 Miami has lived through exactly this pattern over the past decade, and it is why the cheapest one-third of ZIPs in the county now yield roughly double the most expensive third.